 The exact cause of Dupuytren contracture is unknown.
 It is associated with the following factors :

 - Manual labour

 - Other localised fibroses

 Dupuytren contracture may be inherited as a familial condition or it may occur sporadically.
 The reason for the dose-dependent association of alcoholism and cigarette smoking with Dupuytren contracture is not understood.

-The incidence of Dupuytren contracture is two to five times higher in manual labourers than in office workers, possibly due to repetitive movements and vibration .
+The incidence of Dupuytren contracture is 2–5 times higher in manual labourers than in-office workers, possibly due to repetitive movements and vibration .
 The association with epilepsy has been reported inconsistently and may be due to anti-epileptic medications.

 A Dupuytren contracture is localised to one or both palms and fingers.
 The disease classically presents in the half of the palm involving the fourth and fifth digits, and it may also affect the third finger.

-Without treatment, Dupuytren contracture can lead to immobility of the fingers, resulting in loss of function of the affected hand.
+Without treatment, Dupuytren contracture can lead to immobility of the fingers, resulting in the loss of function in the affected hand.